samblenny/txtseq/README.md

 3. The third section summarizes `mem_free()` measurements. (see `code.py`)

-4. The last section has debug prints of the ms timestamps when each MIDI event got sent by my Trinket M0.
-You can use these to check USB MIDI output latency for chord notes by comparing timestamps (e.g. 7661, 7661, 7662).
+4. The last section has debug prints from the MIDI event player.

 ## Reading the Code